A methodology for building AI agents

 [1] CodeR: Issue Resolving with Multi-Agent and Task Graphs (arXiv 2406.01304).
 CodeR uses a multi-agent framework with pre-defined task graphs to resolve GitHub issues.
 The same GPT-4 goes from 2.7% (basic RAG scaffold) to 28.3% with this orchestration.
 Source code: NL2Code/CodeR.

-[2] Terminal-Bench 2.0: 6-point gap between richest and poorest infrastructure configuration, same model.
+[2] Terminal-Bench 2.0: 6-point gap between the richest and poorest infrastructure configuration, same model.

 [4] Sebastian Raschka.
 On the day of the leak: Claude Code's Real Secret Sauce (Probably) Isn't the Model (March 31, 2026, 2,830 likes).
 Then the developed analysis: Components of a Coding Agent, with a mini coding agent in Python.
 Raschka is the author of Build a Large Language Model (From Scratch) and Build a Reasoning Model (From Scratch).